-Besides proving the optimality of the skewness--inducing factor $\smash{w^*_{\hat{\btheta}}(\btheta)}$, Theorem~\ref{teo_2} further allows to formalize the proposed skew--symmetric approximation in Definition~\ref{def_1} as the solution of a well--defined~optimization problem.
-This result is stated in Corollary~\ref{cor_1} and is useful to establish connections with state--of--the--art approximation strategies arising from optimization of specific divergences, e.g., \textsc{vb} \citep[][]{blei2017variational} and \textsc{ep} \citep[][]{vehtari2020expectation}.
-In addition, as discussed in Remark~\ref{re2}, it provides the premises to further expand the scope of the perspective considered in this article.
+Besides proving the optimality of the skewing factor $w_{n,{\btheta}^*}(\btheta)$, Theorem~\ref{teo_2} allows also to formalize the proposed skew-symmetric approximation in Definition~\ref{def_1} as the solution of a well defined optimization problem.
+This result is stated in Corollary~\ref{cor_1}, and is useful to establish direct connections with state-of-the-art approximation strategies that arise from the optimization of specific divergences, such as, for example, VB \citep[e.g.][]{blei2017variational} and EP \citep[e.g.][]{vehtari2020expectation}.
+Moreover, as discussed in Remark~\ref{re2}, it provides the premises to further expand the scope of the novel perspective considered in this article.